 Wherever there is drilling, there is spilling, and some spills are more devastating than others.
-In 1969, Union Oil Company's platform in the Santa Barbara Channel released an 800-square-mile oil slick, 30 miles off California's coast - an estimated 3.36 million to 4.2 million gallons of oil.
-1,30
+In 1969, Union Oil Company's platform in the Santa Barbara Channel released an 800-square-mile oil slick, 30 miles off California's coast - an estimated 3.36 million to 4.2 million gallons of oil.^{1,30}

-In 1989, the tanker Exxon Valdez ran aground on Bligh Reef in Prince William Sound, releasing more than 11 million gallons of oil, covering more than 1,300 miles of shoreline.
-The spill directly killed more than 300 harbor seals, 2,800 sea otters, 250,000 seabirds and up to 22 killer whales.
-More than 30 years after the spill, some killer whale and seabird populations in Alaska have not recovered.
-Even a small amount of oil can injure commercially important fish, like herring and salmon, potentially harming fish populations for years.
-The local Prince William Sound Pacific herring fishery collapsed after the Exxon Valdez spill and after decades has not recovered.35 After an oil spill of this magnitude, the ecosystem is never the same.
+In 1989, the tanker Exxon Valdez ran aground on Bligh Reef in Prince William Sound, releasing more than 11 million gallons of oil, covering more than 1,300 miles of shoreline.31 The spill directly killed more than 300 harbor seals, 2,800 sea otters, 250,000 seabirds and up to 22 killer whales.32 More than 30 years after the spill, some killer whale and seabird populations in Alaska have not recovered.33 Even a small amount of oil can injure commercially important fish, like herring and salmon, potentially harming fish populations for years.34 The local Prince William Sound Pacific herring fishery collapsed after the Exxon Valdez spill and after decades has not recovered.35 After an oil spill of this magnitude, the ecosystem is never the same.

 The spills that make news headlines are not the only threats to coastal ecosystems and economies.
-In United States federal waters, at least 7,000 oil spills occurred between 2007 and 2018 - an average of nearly two spills every day.
-Despite still causing environmental damage, smaller spills receive less media attention, less regulatory oversight and even fewer cleanup resources.
-See the original services are not the only threat the original services are not the only threat the original services.
-The original services are not the only threat the original services and economies.
-In United States federal waters, at least 7,000 oil spills occurred between 2007 and 2018 - an average of nearly two spills every day.
-The original services are not the only threat the original services are not the original services.
+In United States federal waters, at least 7,000 oil spills occurred between 2007 and 2018 - an average of nearly two spills every day.22 Despite still causing environmental damage, smaller spills receive less media attention, less regulatory oversight and even fewer cleanup resources.36